Ellie Kemper

-Elizabeth Claire Kemper (born May 2, 1980) is an American actress, best known for her roles of Erin Hannon in the sitcom The Office (2009–2013) and Kimmy Schmidt in the sitcom Unbreakable Kimmy Schmidt (2015–2019).
+Elizabeth Claire Kemper (born May 2, 1980) is an American actress and comedian, best known for her roles of Erin Hannon in the sitcom The Office (2009–2013) and Kimmy Schmidt in the sitcom Unbreakable Kimmy Schmidt (2015–2019).
 She has also appeared in films, notably Bridesmaids (2011), 21 Jump Street (2012), Sex Tape (2014), and Home Sweet Home Alone (2021).
 In 2018, she released her debut book, My Squirrel Days.

 She earned two consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, and has also been nominated for a Critics' Choice Movie Award, two Critics' Choice Television Awards, three Satellite Awards, and seven Screen Actors Guild Awards.

 Early life

-Kemper was born in Kansas City, Missouri, the second of four children of Dorothy Ann "Dotty" (née Jannarone) and David Woods Kemper, a son of one of the wealthiest families in Missouri.
+Kemper was born on May 2, 1980, in Kansas City, Missouri.
+Her parents are Dorothy Ann "Dotty" (née Jannarone) and David Woods Kemper, a son of one of the wealthiest families in Missouri.
+She is the second of their four children.
 Her father is the executive chairman of Commerce Bancshares, a bank holding company founded by the Kemper family.
 She is the granddaughter of Mildred Lane Kemper, namesake of the Mildred Lane Kemper Art Museum at Washington University in St. Louis and the great-great-granddaughter of banker William Thornton Kemper Sr.

 She is the elder sister of television writer Carrie Kemper.
-Kemper is of Italian (from her maternal grandfather), English, French, and German ancestry.
+Kemper's ancestry is Italian (from her maternal grandfather), English, French, and German.
 She was raised and remains a practicing Roman Catholic.

 In 1999, at age 19, she was presented as a debutante at the Veiled Prophet Ball, and was named the Veiled Prophet's Queen of Love and Beauty.
 Her participation sparked controversy in 2021 due to the Ball's background, which was described as "racist and elitist".
 The backlash prompted Kemper to release a statement denouncing white supremacy and apologizing for participating in the event.